Posted on March 3, 2021 by Wendy Frost

 “Previously marketing researchers only looked at customer satisfaction and how it affects stock prices,” he said.
 “But given that short sellers are savvy, are they incorporating this data into their purchases?
 So, we decided to test this theory.”

 The American Customer Satisfaction Index publishes data yearly for each industry that is free to the public.
 But through the international market research firm, YouGov, Malshe found that data was released more frequently and included questions on customer dissatisfaction.
-But this information came with a higher subscription price, limiting access for an average investor.
+However, this information came with a higher subscription price, limiting access for an average investor.

 “Looking at quarterly frequency, we find that short sellers behave as if they are making use of this information,” said Malshe, who has taught at UTSA since 2016.
 “If customer satisfaction goes up, they unwind their position, such as with Tesla recently.
 And when customer satisfaction unexpectedly decreases, short selling for that company increases as well potentially causing a fall in the stock price.”